JWock82/Pynite/README.md

 # What's New?
 2.4.2 (in progress)
+* User's can now control the size of member plots.
+* Corrections to (experimental/developmental) pushover analysis equations.
+This feature is still in development and not ready for production use yet.
 * Improved `ShearWall.screenshots()` method.
 Added coupling beam plots.
 Added the ability to use the `VTK` renderer instead of the `pyvista` renderer for screenshots.
 * Removed individual load combo plots from member plots when an envelope plot is requested.
 They cluttered the plots without adding much value.